 The Commonwealth is also authorized to issue an additional \$1.1 billion of grant anticipation notes secured by future federal funds to fund a portion of the Commonwealth's accelerated structurally deficient bridge program.
-Such notes are also secured by a back-up pledge of net amounts in the Commonwealth Transportation Fund after application of such amounts in accordance with the trust agreement securing the CTF Bonds and previously issued bonds secured by motor fuels excise taxes.
+Such notes are secured by a back-up pledge of net amounts in the Commonwealth Transportation Fund after application of such amounts in accordance with the trust agreement securing the CTF Bonds and previously issued bonds secured by motor fuels excise taxes.
 Similar to the notes issued for the CA/T project, the Commonwealth expects to pay interest on the notes for the bridge program from state appropriations.
-As of February 28, 2015, \$699.9 million of such notes was outstanding.
+As of October 31, 2015, \$699.9 million of such notes was outstanding.

 Of the outstanding grant anticipation notes, \$100 million were issued as BABs, eligible for federal subsidy payments.
 As noted above, on October 1, 2013, the Internal Revenue Service indicated that such interest subsidy payment would be subject to a sequestration reduction of 7.2% through September 30, 2014 under the Budget Control Act of 2011.
-Federal legislation approved by the President on February 15, 2014 extended the sequestration provisions applicable to BABs through federal fiscal year 2024.
-On October 16, 2014, the Internal Revenue Service announced that the sequestration reduction will be 7.3% through September 30, 2015.
+Federal legislation approved by the President on February 15, 2014 extended the sequestration provisions applicable to BABs through federal fiscal year 2024, and the Bipartisan Budget Act of 2015 approved by the President on November 2, 2015 further extended the provisions through federal fiscal year 2025.
+On October 16, 2014, the Internal Revenue Service announced that the sequestration reduction would be 7.3% through September 30, 2015.
+On August 5, 2015, the Internal Revenue Service announced that the sequestration reduction would be 6.8% during the federal fiscal year ending September 30, 2016.
 Beginning in fiscal 2012, such payments received by the Commonwealth are required to be deposited in a Build America Bonds Subsidy Trust Fund, to be used, without further legislative appropriation, to pay debt service related to such bonds.

-The following table shows long-term debt of the Commonwealth issued and retired from fiscal 2010 through fiscal 2014, exclusive of unamortized bond premiums:
+The following table shows long-term debt of the Commonwealth issued and retired from fiscal 2011 through fiscal 2015, exclusive of unamortized bond premiums: